Jcupzz/Co-Tracker/README.md

       --QRCode generator for Shops

-          -QRCode generator for shops takes shop owner name,shop address and Contact number as inputs and generates a combined string QRCode using those values.
+          -QRCode generator for shops takes shop owner name,shop address and contact number as input and generates a combined string QRCode using those values.
           -A Screenshot of this generated QRcode can be taken and can be placed infront of shops/supermarkets where it is convenient for people to scan the QRCode.

       --QRCode generator for Vehicles

-          -QRcode generator for vehicles works as the same way as QRcode generator for Shops.Instead of shop details this takes vehicle licence plate number as inputs and generates QRCode.
+          -QRcode generator for vehicles works in the same way as QRcode generator for Shops.Instead of shop details this takes vehicle licence plate number as input and generates QRCode.

 <!--------------------------------------------------------------------------------------------------------------------->